blvckparade/blvckparade/README.md

-hi im kyle / donnie i like sp and mcr and and idk anyone can int idgaf ( dsmp fandom iwec )
+hi im kyle / donnie or the name of whoevers fronting i like sp and mcr and and idk anyone can int idgaf ( dsmp fandom iwec )